arcbtc/BItcoin-Mesh/README.md

 Benefits to using the ESP32 include:

-*Supports Wifi and BLE
+...*Supports Wifi and BLE
-*Low cost - $2-$6
+...*Low cost - $2-$6
-*200 meter range (although with additional hardware this can be exteded) *10Mbps data transfer rate
+...*200 meter range (although with additional hardware this can be exteded) ...*10Mbps data transfer rate

 ![ESP32 Espressif](https://i.imgur.com/B64eBE7.jpg)